Melapress/extend-2fa-methods/README.md

 	}
 ```

+#### add_provider
+This hook adds the provider defined in the method to the list of providers/methods supported by the plugin

 ```
 	/**
-	 * Adds the method to the global providers / methods supported by the plugin.
+	 * Adds the method to the global providers/methods list supported by the plugin.
-	 * Receives array with all of the registered methods, use it to add / register your method giving its slug *
+	 * Receives array with all of the registered methods, use it to add/register your method giving its slug *
 	 * @param array $providers - Array with all currently supported providers.
 	 *